DZakh-forks/sentio-benchmark/case_2_lbtc_full/README.md

      - Dual-interval system:
        - Historical interval: For speedy catchup of past data
        - Ongoing interval: For prompt updates of new data
-     - This dual approach enables:
-       - Faster historical data processing
-       - Real-time updates for new events
      - Example: Daily intervals for history + hourly intervals for ongoing updates
-     - Other platforms must implement their own interval tracking mechanisms or rely on block intervals to mimic `onTimeInterval`

    - **Envio**:
      - No built-in `onTimeInterval` or `onBlockInterval`